 Viruses are an unpredictable threat to global health, the economy and society - we have known this at least since the SARS-CoV-2 pandemic.
 Several million people have died since the beginning of the pandemic.
 There is still a lack of effective therapeutics against SARS-CoV-2 and emerging variants.
 The truth is: there are still no therapeutics against many other viruses either.
-Potentiating viral loads, high mutation rates and limited targets are inherent to viruses, making them true "survival artists" and placing high demands on drug development.
+Potentiating viral loads, high mutation rates and limited targets are inherent to viruses, making them true survival artists and placing high demands on drug development.
 The great desire to overcome the pandemic helped new technologies based on mRNA and equally new ways in drug delivery to achieve a rapid breakthrough in vaccine development – contrary to the expectations of many experts.

 Similarly, breakthroughs in antiviral drug development are needed.
 Highly innovative approaches are required to combat viral infections.
 That is why SPRIND is supporting new technological approaches for breakthrough innovations to combat viral infections with this Challenge.